How does the Re:Match algorithm work?

 Practically, the algorithm simulates all potential assignments to identify the scenario achieving the highest overall quality of matches for an entire cohort.
 Computationally, a group of ten participant households/individuals and 6 cities requires simulating approx. 7 million match scenarios.

 Want to learn more about the algorithm?
-Check out chapter 4 in our interim evaluation report!
+Check out chapter 4 in our interim evaluation report and our implementation guide on data-driven matching!